 The catalog of the Law School contains descriptions of subject areas and of the Graduate Legal Studies.

 Application Requirements and Deadlines

-- Demonstrate an in-depth knowledge of a major area of expertise in the field of law, including a thorough knowledge of the relevant literature.
+- Demonstrate an in-depth and dynamic knowledge of a specific, major or emerging topic in the Field of Law.

 - Develop necessary effective professional skills, including surveying current events within the field, producing clear and concise writing, and creating well-organized presentations.

 - Adhere to an approved timeline of research and exploration, faculty consultation, writing objectives, and progression towards a comprehensive dissertation defense.

 - Produce original, publishable work(s) of novel and relevant scholarship, including publication of the dissertation in an external publication either prior to completing the degree or upon completion.

 - Participate in topic-specific professional organizations, publications, and conferences in order to maintain a peer scholar network.

 - Successfully complete and pass a Prospectus and B Examination prior to final dissertation submission.

 - Represent and uphold the rigorous academic standards, ideals, and ethics of Cornell Law School and the Cornell University Graduate School throughout the program of study and after graduation.